chrisvrose/jack/README.md

 ## How do I get set up?

-1. Install python 3.5.x [from here](https://www.python.org/downloads/release/python-351/) [Scroll down to the end] {No, this isn't backwards-compatible with python 2.7}
+1. Install python 3.5.x [from here](https://www.python.org/downloads/release/python-351/) [Scroll down to the end] {No, this isn't backwards-compatible with python 2.7} or if you're running Ubuntu, `sudo apt-get install python3`

 2. Download the code with git:
     * By git:
 `git clone https://bitbucket.org/tose-project/tose-app` (Recommended)
     * By downloading src: [Click here and then 'Download Repository'](https://bitbucket.org/tose-project/tose-app/downloads).
 Extract it.

-3. In terminal (Linux/OS X) or command line (Windows), navigate to the root of the folder using `cd` _Note: Needs Administrator Command Prompt in Windows.
-Prefix `sudo` in Linux._
+3. In terminal (Linux/OS X) or command line (Windows), navigate to the root of the folder using `cd`

 4. Run `pip install -r requirements.txt`.
 This will install all dependencies.
-If you get an error like pip is not installed whatever blah, use `pip3 install -r requirements.txt`
+If you get an error like pip is not installed whatever blah, use `pip3 install -r requirements.txt`. _Note: Needs Administrator Command Prompt in Windows.
+Prefix `sudo` in Linux._

-5. Profit!
+5. Profit?!

 ## Usage